 According to a published survey, there are some major psychological and physiological effects that come with micromanagement.
 The study found that 71% of employees felt that micromanagement hindered their job performance.
 Meanwhile, 85% said that this management style was too hands-on and controlling.
 Finally, 36% of the micromanaged employees switched jobs because of damaged morale.

 Moreover, micromanagement negatively affects morale, job performance, and engagement.
-Adding an extra layer of stress to team members that they likely don’t need.
+Adding an extra layer of psychological effects like stressed team members, that they likely don’t need.